Dark Count Rate Stability of JUNO 20-inch PMTs in Mass Testing: Results and Discussions

 \subsubsection{Long Stability of DCR}

 The long-term stability of the DCR is crucial for ensuring stable detector operation and accurate measurements.
-In the context of the Jiangmen Underground Neutrino Observatory (JUNO), fluctuations in the DCR during detector operation can lead to false triggers, thereby affecting the energy measurement accuracy \cite{Qian_2020-flasher,Yang_2020-base-flasher,dayabay-PMT-2008}.
+For JUNO experiment, fluctuations in the DCR during detector operation can lead to false triggers, thereby affecting the energy measurement accuracy \cite{Qian_2020-flasher,Yang_2020-base-flasher,dayabay-PMT-2008}.

 To assess the stability of the DCR over time, various loads and runs of PMTs were conducted during the Pan-Asia testing, monitoring DCR stability for approximately 1000 hours.
 This is depicted in Figure \ref{fig:longstablity}, where the bare PMTs' performance is illustrated.
 The different colors in the background correspond to distinct periods during which the same PMTs were placed in various container channels.